Managing chronic conditions

 - maintaining healthy blood pressure

 Cancer is another type of chronic condition.
-You can reduce your risk of developing cancer by participating in our free screening programs:
+You can either prevent cancer or, if found early, reduce illness and the chances of death by participating in our screening programs:

 - BreastScreen Australia Program